 Contact: Gary Rich

-The Chair to welcome Members and the public to the meeting.
+The Chair to welcome Members to the meeting.

 Declarations of Interest

 Members are required to declare any personal, prejudicial, or disclosable pecuniary interest they may have relating to items on the agenda and state the nature of such interest.